EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-domain-controllers.md

     The value of the property **Status** should be **Success** for both servers.

+Wait for the restart of VN1-SRV5 and VN2-SRV1 to complete.

 ### Task 4: Configure forwarders

 #### Desktop experience